Gexkill/sweng2/RASD/src/index.md

 * [G4] Taxi drivers should receive a push notification if they have to take care of another client (during a shared ride).
 * [G5] Allows taxi drivers to accept or decline incoming requests for an immediate ride
 * [G6] Allows taxi drivers to accept or decline incoming request for a later reservation.
+* [G7] Allows taxi to know the fee for each ride before it starts via the request notification

 ###Clients:
-* [G7] Allows clients to request for an immediate taxi ride.
+* [G8] Allows clients to request for an immediate taxi ride.
-* [G8] Allows clients to request for the reservation of a taxi at least two hours in advance.
+* [G9] Allows clients to request for the reservation of a taxi at least two hours in advance.
-* [G9] Clients should receive a SMS notification with the ETA and code of the taxi that takes care of the client's request.
+* [G10] Clients should receive a SMS notification with the ETA and code of the taxi that takes care of the client's request.
-* [G10] Allows clients to require to share the taxi.
+* [G11] Allows clients to require to share the taxi.
-* [G11] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system.
+* [G12] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system.
-* [G12] Allow clients to specify number of passengers.
+* [G13] Allow clients to specify number of passengers.
+* [G14] Allow clients to know the fee for the ride via SMS notification of taxi assigned see [G10]

 ##Domain properties